-Steps for pushing pre-configured settings of Attachment Manager add-in to multiple systems
+Deploy pre-configured settings of the app to multiple systems of the organization

 With this guide, you would be able to quickly and easily pre-configure certain settings and push it to multiple systems for a centralized administration and deployment of Attachment Manager in the organization.

 Simply put, to provide the administrator with complete control over output i.e., the way attachment files are stored, accessed and formatted in the organization.
 Pre-configuring settings and pushing to multiple users/systems also free up the requirement for individual user to perform the settings of the application on their own at the first place.

 For instance, let us consider one of the most important options that administrator will want to configure – specifying a folder location on the office network that will store all the attachments detached from emails by users from their Outlook.
 By default, in normal single user installation, detached files from emails are designed to be stored under the local disk of the system.

 i.e., C:\Users\[USERNMAME]\Documents\My Attachments